Kenyan lenders target small and medium businesses with digital loans

 It is now looking to lend 10 billion shillings in the next phase, it said, without giving a timeframe.

-Stawi is backed by KCB Group, NCBA Bank, Cooperative Bank of Kenya and Diamond Trust Bank.
+Stawi is backed by KCB Group (KCB.NR), NCBA Bank NCBA.NR, Cooperative Bank of Kenya (COOP.NR) and Diamond Trust Bank (DTK.NR).

 Businesses which sign up can borrow between 30,000 shillings and 250,000 shillings, at a 9% annual interest rate - equal to the central bank rate - with repayment periods of one month to 12 months, the association said.